petedavisdev/petedavis.dev/_notes/stackedit.md

 ## StackEdit to the rescue!

+Here's what we need to make markdown notes stored in Git

 1. StackEdit Workspaces give you a direct portal into wherever your notes are stored, so you can save notes within whichever GitHub repo the notes are related to - you can even keep them in a specific branch.
 2. StackEdit can be installed as an app (PWA) on your phone/tablet, saves locally and works offline, so your notes are always with you.